Praying in the Spirit

 October 27 | Ephesians 6:18

-“with every prayer and petition at all times in the Spirit and unto the keeping alert in every perseverance and petition for all the saints,” (Ephesians 6:18)
+“with every prayer and petition at all times in the Spirit and unto keeping alert in every perseverance and petition for all the saints,” (Ephesians 6:18)

 We don’t always pray all the time.
 Some Christians don’t understand what praying continuously means.
 Elsewhere Paul tells us to pray without ceasing.
-But how do we do that?
+How do we do that?
 It starts with devotions.
 But you never quit praying in the morning.
 Devotions are just the start of a day of prayer.

-But don’t stop there.
+Praying in the Spirit probably refers to your personal prayer language.
+You can pray in tongues with great power, even if you don’t know what the Spirit is speaking through you.
+Don’t stop there.
 Always remain alert in the Spirit, prepared for spiritual battles the enemy will bring when you pray with such power.
-Don’t give up no matter what he throws at you.
+Don’t give up no matter what He throws at you.

 Action Step: Pray in the Spirit throughout the day as He leads you.
-When you face a spiritual battle use prayer to advance against the enemy.
+When you face a spiritual battle, use prayer to advance against the enemy.

 Holy Spirit, Minister through me in powerful ways today.
 Speak through me and push back the evil spiritual forces in this world.
 Keep me alert to the fiery darts of the enemy.
 Give me Your discernment and wisdom to see what’s coming and know how to defeat it.